 As with anywhere in the world, most people generally mind their own business.
 So if someone is going out of their way to be helpful when you’re not asking for it, they probably have ulterior motives.
 And lastly, be sure that you receive the correct change when you pay for anything in cash.

 Best Time to Visit

 The best time to visit Morocco will depend on the areas of the country that you plan on visiting.
 If you are keen to visit the Sahara Desert, you’ll find the summer months of June to August to be sweltering.
 But the coastal town of Essaouira will be incredibly pleasant during those months.
-The winter months of November to February experience mild temperatures although if you plan to visit the Atlas mountains they can be exceptionally cold during that time.
+The winter months of November to February experience mild temperatures although if you plan to visit the Atlas mountains (and the blue city of Chefchaouen) they can be exceptionally cold during that time.

 You’ll find the most pleasant temperatures throughout the varying regions in the spring (mid-March to May) and in the Fall (September to October).
 If you plan to visit Marrakech in the summer months you’ll likely be uncomfortably hot when venturing outside so plan accordingly.